nbarc888/507_assign_4/readme.md

 ## Summary of key findings (3-5 bullet points)

-1.
+1. The most frequent ICD-10 code "Acute respiratory Failure with hypoxia" corresponds with the most frequent HCPCS Code "Critical care, first hour".

-2.
+2. "Inpatient" has the highest percentage of claims total.
+This could be due to increased cost requirement for inpatient care compared to ambulatory services.
+However, Emergency care has a lower claim total.
+Inpatient claim total could include multiple services such as Internal medicine to more costly services such as Intensive care or Surgical services.

 3. Medicare is one of the top payers present within the csv files and covers for multiple services and not just inpatient.
+A significant portion of patients are reliant on Medicare to cover to healthcare costs.